stepzen-dev/faunadb-login-demo/README.md

       Authorization: Basic MY_FAUNA_KEY
 ```

-Next, we need to create our GraphQL schema code that builds our API within StepZen.
+Now that we're done with the setup, we need to create our GraphQL schema code that builds our API within StepZen.

-### Deploy Your StepZen Endpoint
+## Creating Google Sign-In Client IDs

+First, create a Google Cloud account.
+There are free trials available.

+Once created, go to "Credentials" in the Google Cloud dashboard and create two oAuth clientIds for Android and iOS applications by clicking "Create Credentials" and then "OAuth client ID".
+Copy and save these.
+We'll need then when we are creating the React Native app and we install the dependency `expo-google-app-auth`.

+## Creating the StepZen Schema

-Next, create a file named `fauna.graphql` within the local working directory containing your `config.yaml`.
+Next, create a file named `fauna.graphql` within the `stepzen` directory containing your `config.yaml` and copy the code below into it.

+The schema code for our GraphQL endpoint looks very similar to the schema we uploaded to Fauna.
+The key difference here is in the query and mutation code.
+Notice the `@graphql`?
+This is a StepZen custom directive for connecting a StepZen API to an existing GraphQL API.
+In our simple example, the two are almost identical, but, in most cases, we'd be connecting this schema with data coming from other sources like REST APIs or databases – and StepZen makes that part easy!

 ```graphql
 type User {